Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: An Efficient Adoption with Large-Block Encoding

 \end{lrbox}

 \newsavebox{\summarizedARG} \begin{lrbox}{\summarizedARG}

 \end{lrbox}

-We notice that, the summarized single-loop CFA has a natural analogy to those predicates used in~\cref{sect:background-imc}: The initial-state predicate $I(s)$ is analogous to $\varphi_0$, the transition relation $T(s,s')$ is analogous to $C\land\varphi_L$, and the negated safety property $\lnot P(s)$ is analogous to $(\lnot C\land\varphi_E)\lor (C\land\varphi_E')$.
-Using LBE, we successfully obtain the required predicates without destroying the control flow of the CFA.
+We notice that the summarized single-loop CFA has a natural analogy to those predicates used in~\cref{sect:background-imc}: The initial-state predicate $I(s)$ is analogous to $\varphi_0$, the transition relation $T(s,s')$ is analogous to $C\land\varphi_L$, and the negated safety property $\lnot P(s)$ is analogous to $(\lnot C\land\varphi_E)\lor (C\land\varphi_E')$.
+Using LBE, we successfully obtain the required predicates without explicitly encoding the program counter into the formulas.

 Furthermore, in order to perform IMC, we have to unroll the summarized single-loop CFA and construct the BMC query~\cref{eq:BMC}.
 In~\cref{fig:summarized-arg}, we unroll the CFA by drawing all possible paths starting from $l_0$, iterating the loop $k$ times ($k+1$ visits to $l_H$), and finally reaching $l_E$.
 A node in~\cref{fig:summarized-arg} consists of a program location which the control flow is currently at and a formula $\blkf$ to encode all possible paths starting from the program location of the preceding node.
 Note that $\blkf$ is indexed with the unrolling counter $i$ to distinguish between different iterations.